Kim-Berg/AI-on-the-Edge/edge-ai-foundrylocal-chat-playground/README.md

 3. **Select models** from the model panel (click to select/deselect, multiple selection supported)
 4. **Wait for initialization** - Models will download on first use (requires internet)
 5. **Start chatting** - Type your message and press Enter or click Send
-6. **Compare responses** - See how different models respond to the same prompt in real-time
+6. **Compare responses** - See how different models respond to the same prompt

 ### Model Status Indicators